mipimipi/smsync/README.md

 ### Configuration File

 A slave has to have the configuration file `SMSYNC_CONF` in its root folder.
-This file contains the conifiguration for the slave in [INI format](https://en.wikipedia.org/wiki/INI_file).
+This file contains the configuration for that slave in [INI format](https://en.wikipedia.org/wiki/INI_file).

 Example: